guillermoamaral/Webside/docs/api/changes/post.md

 ### Confirmation

-Notice that this mechanism can be use to just confirm a change on the server side: by just providing a suggestion with the original change (plus a flag with the confirmation) and a description like `Are you sure?`.
+Notice that this mechanism can be used to confirm a change on the server side: by just providing a suggestion with the original change (plus a flag with the confirmation) and a description like `Are you sure?`.

-This differs from any confirmation on the IDE side as the backend might have (and surely has) a richer context.
+This differs from any confirmation on the client side as the backend might have (and surely has) a richer context.